gourab-sinha/dynamicportfolio/README.md

 4. Git

 ## Local Enivronment Setup
+1. `Forked the repository`
+2. `git clone [your_project_url]`
-1.1 Create virtual environment `python3 -m venv venv` macOS or linux
+3. Create virtual environment `python3 -m venv venv` macOS or linux
-1.2 Create virtual environment `py -m venv venv` windows
+4. Create virtual environment `py -m venv venv` windows
-2. Activate venv `source venv/bin/activate`
+5. Activate venv `source venv/bin/activate`
-3. `pip3 install -r ~/dynamicportfolio/requirements.txt`
+6. `pip3 install -r ~/dynamicportfolio/requirements.txt`
-4. `cd dynamicportfolio`
+7. `cd dynamicportfolio`
-5. `open portfolio/settings.py edit the SECRET_KEY.
+8. `open portfolio/settings.py edit the SECRET_KEY.
 Never expose your SECRET_KEY so use environment variable`
-6. `python3 manage.py makemigrations` this will create the db.sqlite3 and required tables
+9. `python3 manage.py makemigrations` this will create the db.sqlite3 and required tables
-7. `python3 manage.py migrate` will apply all the changes
+10. `python3 manage.py migrate` will apply all the changes
-8. `python3 manage.py createsuperuser` this will create the superuser or your account.
+11. `python3 manage.py createsuperuser` this will create the superuser or your account.
-9. `python3 manage.py runserver` it will run the `dynamicportfolio`
+12. `python3 manage.py runserver` it will run the `dynamicportfolio`
-10. navigate to `127.0.0.0:8000/admin`
+13. navigate to `127.0.0.0:8000/admin`
-11. Add new details
+14. Add new details
-12. navigate to `127.0.0.0:8000` to see the changes
+15. navigate to `127.0.0.0:8000` to see the changes

 ### Update Social Links
 1. `edit dynamicportfolio/templates/profiles.html line: 24 - 40.`